K2 Virtue Helmet with Audio Review

 The K2 Virtue Helmet meets most of my needs except for the slight pressure I felt on my temples—should have gone up a size bigger.
 The audio integration through the ear flaps is awesome and I really think this is the way to go if tunes are part of your riding ritual.

 In short, the K2 Virtue will make a beanie wearing snowboarder or skier into a helmet convert.
-The K2 Virtue helmet retails for $159.95 and comes in black or white.
-For more information check out the K2 Skis website and enjoy the ride.
+The K2 Virtue helmet comes in black or white.
+For more information or to purchase check out www.backcountry.com or www.amazon.com/k2 and enjoy the ride.